-Maximum Amount of Principal Forgiveness per Project Disadvantaged Community - Principal Forgiveness Eligibility Percentage Level
+Maximum Amount of Principal Forgiveness per Project/Entity Disadvantaged Community - Principal Forgiveness Eligibility Percentage Level

 \$500,000 0% - Project Not Eligible for Disadvantaged Community Criteria.

 \$600,000 30%

 \$700,000 50%

 \$800,000 70%

 In addition, a particular recipient may only receive the maximum eligible amount in principal forgiveness under Emergency Relief in a program year for all of its projects.
-If eligible project costs that would have qualified for Emergency Relief but exceed the maximum principal forgiveness allowable or available for the project, the entity may receive funding for the remainder with an interest rate of zero percent for the term of the financing.
+If eligible project costs that would have qualified for Emergency Relief exceed the maximum principal forgiveness allowable or available for the project, the entity may receive funding for the remainder with an interest rate of zero percent for the term of the financing.
+The definition of a "project" includes the planning, acquisition, design and construction phases.
+The proposed project must not be for replacement of facilities that have failed because they exceeded their useful life or failed due to lack of adequate maintenance.
+Any commitment receiving Emergency Relief funds will be considered non-equivalency funds, even if the project concurrently receives Disadvantaged Community funds.

-Amount of Emergency Relief funding available at with an Interest Rate of Zero Percent
+Amount of Emergency Relief funding available with an Interest Rate of Zero Percent

-To ensure the long-term viability of the program, the amount of funding made available for Emergency Relief projects with an interest rate of zero percent for SFY 2018 is \$53 Million, or such other higher amount as the TWDB Executive Administrator may establish consistent with maintaining the CWSRF in perpetuity and any other appropriate factors.
-The funds will be obligated only as the TWDB Board makes commitments.
+To ensure the long-term viability of the program, the amount of funding made available for Emergency Relief projects with an interest rate of zero percent for SFY 2020 is \$53 Million, or such other higher amount as the TWDB Executive Administrator may establish consistent with maintaining the CWSRF in perpetuity and any other appropriate factors.

 An entity may receive funds that are a combination of rates.
-For example, a portion of the funding may be available at an interest rate of zero percent and the remainder required for the project available at the standard reduced interest rate.
+For example, a portion of the funding may be available at an interest rate of zero percent and the remainder required for the project may be available at the standard reduced interest rate.
 Special terms and conditions on loan/bond financing, including the repayment terms, may be available that are not offered under other funding options.

-Disadvantaged / Small / Rural Set-aside
+Emergency Relief - Disadvantaged / Small / Rural Set-aside